Reviewed By Pamela Kirkpatrick - Senior Accredited NCS & Registered Member MBACP Adv. Dip.

 What are “obsessions”?

 Obsessive behaviour can be frequent and uncontrollable thoughts or repetitive activities.
 Obsessive behaviour can be thoughts, worries, doubts or images that happen frequently and bring on feelings of anxiety.
-These thoughts could be worries about loved ones, fear of diseases, fear of making a mistake, worry that you might
+For example:

 - Thoughts or fear of contamination or disease

 - Fear that you are spreading contamination or disease